AcecomFCUNI/rhoades-backend/readme.md

      }
      ```

-5. Create a list: `/list/createList`, it has a post method which will create a list that will be represented by the spokesperson who has performed the request.
+5. Create a list: `/list/createList?condition=`, it has a post method which will create a list that will be represented by the spokesperson who has performed the request.

    - The body of the request must be as follows:

      ```json
      {
-       "owner": "QnYUvCKk74N3vfJZSHxW (id user)",
+       "owner": "QnYUvCKk74N3vfJZSHxW (id user)"
-       "type": "universitary-third"
      }
      ```